-Method Purpose Target Special Consideration for IP, stakeholders to be PwD and other vulnerable engaged groups Information Boards in Commune Offices, workers' camp and other relevant locations To disseminate information including project info, GRM, announce meetings, advertise jobs Affected parties and other interest groups For IP, PwD and low literacy groups: may need to use pictorial IEC or have someone at the commune or the village chief to inform them during village level meeting.
+Method Purpose Target Special Consideration for IP, stakeholders to be engaged PwD and other vulnerable Information Boards in Commune Offices, workers' camp and other relevant locations To disseminate information including project info, GRM, announce meetings, advertise jobs Affected parties and other interest groups groups For IP, PwD and low literacy groups: may need to use pictorial IEC or have someone at the commune or the village chief to inform them during village level meeting.
 The places for the meeting must be accessible by PwD.
 Project Information Booklets (PIB) including GRM and HEF benefit information /entitlement (see Annex 3: Basic key questions/information to include in Project information booklet (PIB) To provide clear and summarized information about the project and particular impacts and mitigation measures (such as land acquisition and environment) Affected parties and other interest groups The PIB or posters should include more pictures than text or where possible translated into IP languages.
 The village chief or VHSGs can use PIB for orienting IP or other community members in the village level meetings.
 Summaries of Environmental and Social Impact Reports To provide summaries of main environmental and social documents (ESMP and RPs) and how project impacts are being mitigated Affected parties and other interest groups Simplified and succinct documents, at a maximum of two pages, will be distributed to the communities by village chief and discussed during the village meeting.
 Places for the meeting must be accessible by PwD.
 Correspondence by phone/ email/SMS To distribute project information to government officials, CSOs and NGOs To invite stakeholders to meetings PHD, OD, HC, CSO and NGOs by using the existing meetings within PHD including monthly Provincial Technical Working Group in Health (Pro-TWG-H) meeting or OD monthly meeting.
 N/A

-Method Purpose Target stakeholders to be engaged Special Consideration for IP, PwD and other vulnerable groups Print media and radio announcements To disseminate project information to large audiences, announce meetings, advertise jobs Affected parties and other interest groups For print media use more pictures than text in PIB.
-The village chief or VHSGs should use PIB in the village level meetings.
-If radio programs or other mass media are used, consider: 1.
-Language use (include relevant IP or local language for relevant population) 2.
-Channels and programming times preferred by IP and PwD One-on-one interviews and/or Focus Group Discussions (FGDs) Solicit views and opinions Enable stakeholders to speak freely and confidentially about ideas or concerns Get information regarding sensitive issues such as Gender Based Violence (GBV), labor influx, women workers, child labor, etc. Collecting data about, and consultation with, IP groups (if relevant) Social due diligence (on supply chain, IP issues, etc.) Project monitoring Project management team to use for decision making.
-The activity could be done during the project supervision and/ or field visit mission by PMD or World Bank staff The schedule of the visits should prioritize visits to the IP community, and one-on-one interviews or FGDs with IP, PwD or other vulnerable groups Formal meetings and consultations (national/ provincial) Present project information Allow stakeholders to provide their views and opinions Build relations with high level stakeholders and PHD, OD and HC NGO, CSO MoH project management team and World Bank N/A
+Method Purpose Target stakeholders to be engaged Special Consideration for IP, PwD and other vulnerable groups Print media and radio announcements To disseminate project information to large audiences, announce meetings, advertise jobs information to large and other interest groups and other interest One-on-one interviews and/or Focus Group Discussions (FGDs) Solicit views and opinions Enable stakeholders to speak freely and confidentially about ideas or concerns Get information regarding sensitive issues such as Gender Based Violence (GBV), labor influx, women workers, child labor, etc. Collecting data about, and consultation with, IP groups (if relevant) Social due diligence (on supply chain, IP issues, etc.) Project monitoring Project management team to use for decision making.
+The activity could be done during the project supervision and/ or field visit mission by PMD or World Bank staff PwD The schedule of the visits should prioritize visits to the IP community, and one-on-one interviews or FGDs with IP, PwD or other vulnerable groups Formal meetings and consultations (national/ provincial) Present project information Allow stakeholders to provide their views and opinions Build relations with high level stakeholders and PHD, OD and HC NGO, CSO MoH project management team and World Bank N/A